p4wnsolo/p4wnsolo-joyterm/README.md

 1. Flash the BeBoXGui OLED Menu V2 image onto your SD card

-2. Boot it up and install the following:
+2. Boot it up and run the following command to install dependencies:

+`pip3 install RPi.GPIO spidev numpy pillow fontawesome luma luma.oled`

 ##### How to Install numpy, Luma, Luma.OLED